Connecting my Wii U Gamepad to my computer with libdrc

 TSF kernel patches

-As mentioned, the Gamepad uses the obscure TSF (Time Synchronization Function) standard to synchronize video and audio packets (otherwise, video will not show).
-This is implemented on most (citation needed) network adapters, but not accessible in user-space.
+As mentioned, the Gamepad uses the obscure TSF (Time Synchronization Function) standard to synchronize packets.
+This is implemented on a lot of network adapters, but is not accessible in user-space.
 Thus, the folks at memahaxx created a patch to the mac80211 kernel module to expose it in /sys/class/net/$IFACE/tsf.
-This blog post, also on libdrc, helped me figure out how to do this.

 I'm running Arch Linux, and the (latest) kernel I'm running is 6.18.3-arch1-1.
 I found a tarball of the kernel source on their Github: